 The Japanese Tea Evangelist says: I have tried many types of genmaicha teas before and I did not like them as much until I found this absolutely beautiful jewel.
 The rice grain is really small, roasted to perfection.
 It grants to the tea leaves a well balanced and fragrant aroma.
 If you like well rounded not too grassy nutty flavours this is a tea for you.

-Type of tea: Japanese organic genmaicha (with roasted rice)
+Type of tea: Japanese genmaicha (with roasted rice, naturally grown)

 Amount: 100 grams vacuum-sealed pouch

 This is how Mankichi Watanabe recommends brewing his genmaicha:

 Amount of tea: the desired amount of tea

 Amount of water: 200 ml of water

 Water temperature: 70 degrees Celsius (1st to 4th brew)

 Amount of time: 50 secs (1st brew) 10 secs (2nd to 4th brew)

 This is how The Japanese Tea Evangelist recommends brewing this fantastic tea.